Industry Internship Program

 The DAN Department of Management & Organizational Studies offers an Industry Internship Program (IIP) for those students interested in gaining practical experience in industry.
 In this program, students spend 8 to 16 months working in industry between completion of their third year and commencement of their fourth year in DAN Management.
 Students approved and accepted into an internship work term will be registered in MOS 3494 for which they will receive 1.0 credit (Pass/Fail) upon successful completion of the internship and all other mandatory components.

 The DAN Management Internship program was created in 2003 to allow students to enhance their classroom education with real-world paid positions in the business community.
-In the past, DAN Management students have been hired by many employers such as: 3M, Blackberry, BROSE, CAA, Canada Revenue Agency, Celestica, CIBC, Formet Industries, General Motors (Cami), Honda, Hydro One, IBM, Labatt's, McCormick, Munich Re, OES, Sanofi, Siemens Canada, Toronto Hydro, Transformed Shared Service Organization, and Western.
+In the past, DAN Management students have been hired by many employers such as: 3M, Blackberry, BROSE, CAA, Canada Revenue Agency, Celestica, CIBC, EF Education, Formet Industries, General Motors (Cami), Grant Thornton, Honda, Hydro One, IBM, Imperial Oil, Labatt's, McCormick, Munich Re, OES, RBC, Sanofi, Scotiabank, Siemens Canada, Sun Life Financial, Toronto Hydro, Transformed Shared Service Organization, and Western.
 Internship students have also held degree-related positions such as: accountant, business system analyst, commodity management associate, corporate communication associate, financial analyst, human resources coordinator, IT business analyst, junior controller, marketing coordinator, process analyst and many more.